Sacraments

 The Anointing of the Sick link on the Archdiocese of Toronto website offers answers to Frequently Asked Questions about the Sacrament of the Anointing of the Sick:

-To access these answers to these questions, click here:
+To access the answers to these questions, click here:

 2. Are You, or Someone You Love, Sick or in Hospital?

-Current practices at Ontario hospitals make it easily the responsibility of the patient or their families to declare the patient's religious affiliation at admissions.
+Current practices at Ontario hospitals make it the responsibility of the patient or their families to declare the patient's religious affiliation at admissions.
 For the Sacrament to be arranged, it is absolutely crucial that you or your immediate family let the hospital administration (e.g., a nurse or a physician) or the hospital chaplaincy know that you are Roman Catholic and that you would like to ask for a priest especially if his immediate visit is desirable.
 A Roman Catholic priest is necessary to confer the sacrament.
-Make sure your parish knows about your wish to receive the Sacrament.
-If you are not attending a parish currently, phone one of our many parish families to discuss your circumstance.